wpears/BathCat/README.md

   - The script may take quite a bit of time to run, depending on the size and number of the rasters.
 For ~5 large rasters, expect up to an hour of processing time.
 There will be feedback in the results window concerning what operations are happening at any given time.

 ###To update the app:

+  - Change your index.html file to reference BathCat.js (rather than the minified version)
+  -